IvoVellekoop/openwfs/docs/source/readme.rst

     * **GenICam cameras**.
 The :class:`~.devices.Camera` object uses the ``harvesters`` backend :cite:`harvesters` to access any camera supporting the GenICam standard :cite:`genicam`.
     * **Automatic synchronization**.
 OpenWFS provides tools for automatic synchronization of actuators (e.g. an SLM) and detectors (e.g. a camera).
 The automatic synchronization makes it trivial to perform pipelined measurements that avoid the delay normally caused by the latency of the video card and SLM.

 * **Simulation**.
+The ability to simulate optical experiments is essential for the rapid development and debugging of wavefront shaping algorithms.
 OpenWFS provides an extensive framework for testing and simulating wavefront shaping algorithms, including the effect of measurement noise, stage drift, and user-defined aberrations.
 This allows for rapid prototyping and testing of new algorithms without the need for physical hardware.

 * **Wavefront shaping algorithms**.
 A growing collection of wavefront shaping algorithms.
 OpenWFS abstracts the hardware control, synchronization, and signal processing so that the user can focus on the algorithm itself.
 As a result, even advanced algorithms can be implemented in a few dozens of lines of code, and automatically work with any combination of hardware and simulation tools that OpenWFS supports.